 Scholarship around female criminal lifestyle or pathways has grown substantially in the last few decades (Baskin & Somers, 1993; Daly, 1992; Denno, 1994; Flood-Page et al., 2000; Moffitt & Caspi, 2001; Nuytiens & Christiaens, 2019; Simpson et al., 2016).
 Pathways perspective highlights how victimization, inequalities form a person's standpoint and experiences influence their involvement in the criminal lifestyle.
 These studies have generally addressed positivistic elements, such as the ages when woman begin and end their criminal careers and the history of victimization.

-Daly' (1992) research was one of the first attempts to construct a typology of delinquent women by pointing out patterns and conditions that lead to violence and delinquency among women.
-She found five different pathways in female offenders in which most of them had history of abuse as children or as adults, drug use and addiction.
-They delinquency varies between violence and drug connected crimes.
-On the other hand, one of the group's called "other women" had no history of abuse, are neither violent nor addicted to drugs or alcohol.
-Most have legitimate full-time jobs.
-Their delinquency is mainly characterized by economic offenses and the delinquent patterns are similar to those of men.
+Daly’s (1992) research was one of the first attempts to construct a typology of delinquent women by pointing out patterns and conditions that lead to violence and delinquency among women.
+She found five different pathways among female offenders, with most of them having a history of abuse as children or as adults, drug use and addiction.
+Their delinquency varied between violence and drug-related crimes.
+In contrast, one of the groups, called “other women” had no history of abuse, were neither violent nor addicted to drugs or alcohol.
+Most had legitimate full-time jobs.
+Their delinquency was characterized mainly by economic offenses, and their delinquent patterns were similar to those of men.

-Shechory et al.’s (2011) made a distinction between three groups of female prisoners according to the offense type for which they were convicted: violence offenders, drug offenders or fraud offenders and the age of the criminal path.
+Shechory et al. (2011) made a distinction between three groups of female prisoners according to the offense type for which they were convicted: violence offenders, drug offenders or fraud offenders; and the age at which they embarked on a criminal path.
 One of the groups was characterized as “chronic” delinquents.
-These women suffered from childhood abuse, began their delinquent behavior at an early age, and tended to use drugs and convicted of drug offenses.
-In contrast, another group of women embarked upon their delinquent lifestyle at an older age, relatively more highly educated, with only a few of them having suffered sexual or physical abuse in childhood, and with most of them committing financial offenses.
+These women suffered from childhood abuse, began their delinquent behavior at an early age, and tended to use drugs and had been convicted of drug offenses.
+In contrast, another group of women embarked upon their delinquent lifestyles at an older age, were relatively better educated, with only a few of them having suffered sexual or physical abuse in childhood, and with most of them having committed economic offenses.
 This latter group of women were found to have high levels of self-control and low levels of aggression.
-The third group of women offenders convicted of violent offenses, was not characterized by any of the two paths (chronic or low delinquency).
-Moreover, their characteristics likened them more to women in the fraud and embezzlement group.
-The researches explanation to the similarity between this last two groups (fraud and violence) was due to the fact that violence group had mostly been convicted of domestic violence.
-Meaning that they had no history of delinquent lifestyle before and probably committed the offense after experiencing violence themselves in the relationship (Shechory et al., 2011).
-These studies lead to the conclusion that women commit different types of offenses and while some of them had history of victimization and criminal lifestyle, others had experience no abuse or history of criminal act.
+The third group of women offenders convicted of violent offenses was not characterized by either chronic or low delinquency.
+Moreover, their characteristics were more similar to those of women in the fraud and embezzlement group.
+The researchers attributed the similarity between these last two groups (fraud and violence) to the fact that the women in the violence group had mostly been convicted of domestic violence, meaning that they had no history of a delinquent lifestyle before their crimes and probably committed the offense after experiencing violence themselves in their relationships (Shechory et al., 2011).
+These studies lead to the conclusion that women commit different types of offenses, and while some of them had histories of victimization and criminal lifestyles, others had experienced no abuse or histories of criminal acts.